MetLife Inc. (MET) upgraded Issued by Wall Street Gurus

 MET’s Market Performance

-MET stocks went down by -0.38% for the week, with a monthly drop of -4.43% and a quarterly performance of -9.95%, while its annual performance rate touched 52.79%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.37% for MetLife Inc..
-The simple moving average for the period of the last 20 days is -0.62% for MET stocks with a simple moving average of 5.08% for the last 200 days.
+MET stocks went up by 5.22% for the week, with a monthly jump of 7.09% and a quarterly performance of -9.60%, while its annual performance rate touched 64.17%.
+The volatility ratio for the week stands at 2.33% while the volatility levels for the past 30 days are set at 2.42% for MetLife Inc..
+The simple moving average for the period of the last 20 days is 4.58% for MET stocks with a simple moving average of 9.56% for the last 200 days.

 Analysts’ Opinion of MET